Arvind-Narayan/NRI-Assist/README.md

 # NRI-Assist
-AI assistant for NRIs considering moving back to India
+Arvind's AI agent that provides advise to NRIs (Non Residential Indians) who are considering moving back to India